 Quizzes: Quizzes can either be scheduled on the syllabus or given at the discretion of the course instructor.
 Any missed quiz will result in a grade of zero unless there are extenuating circumstances as determined by the course instructor and program director.
 Make-up quizzes will be rescheduled at the earliest convenience of the course instructor.
 Written Examinations: Written examinations are an assessment of theoretic knowledge learned in a course.
-Dates of written examinations will be available to students on course syllabi.
-When unable to be present for a written exam, the student is responsible for contacting the course instructor as described in the attendance policy.
+Dates of written examinations are available to students on course syllabi.
 Any missed written examination will result in a grade of zero unless there are extenuating circumstances as determined by the course instructor and program director.
 Make-up exams will be rescheduled at the earliest convenience of the course instructor.

-If a student makes below 75% on an individual test, they must meet with the instructor to review the tested material and to develop a plan for remediation within one week of the failure.
+If a student makes below 75% on an individual exam, they must meet with the instructor to review the material and to develop a plan for remediation within one week of the failure.
 The instructor will work with the student to develop additional assignments as needed.
-It is the student's responsibility to schedule remediation with the instructor and failure to do so will result in a behavioral warning.
-After a second failure in one course, remediation may include referral to the Learning Commons for test taking strategies, assistance with test anxiety, or tutoring session(s).
-Failure to complete any referral will result in a behavioral warning.
+It is the student's responsibility to schedule remediation with the instructor and failure to do so will result in a behavioral write up.
+After a second failure in one course, remediation will include referral to the Learning Commons for test taking strategies, assistance with test anxiety, and/or tutoring session(s).
+Failure to complete any referral will result in a behavioral write up.

 Practical Examinations: Practical examinations are assessments of clinical skills learned in each laboratory course.
-Dates of practical examinations will be available to students on each laboratory course syllabi.
-When unable to be present for a practical exam, the student is responsible for contacting the course instructor as described in the attendance policy.
+Dates of practical examinations are available to students on each laboratory course syllabi.
 Any missed practical examination will result in a grade of zero unless there are extenuating circumstances as determined by the course instructor and program director.
 Make-up exams will be rescheduled at the earliest convenience of the course instructor.